manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/manage-targets/manage-targets.md

 	Click **Yes** to confirm the removal.

 	> Clicking **No** will cancel the delete operation and take you back to the Databases page.
-If you remove all target databases from Oracle EM, the Databases page displays a message `No Databases found`.
+If you remove all target databases from EM, the Databases page displays a message `No Databases found`.

-	Oracle EM redirects to the Databases page.
+	EM redirects to the Databases page.
 You will notice that the Oracle Database you removed, *orcl1*, is no longer listed as a managed target.

     ![Target database removed](./images/em-target-019-target-db-removed.png " ")

-You have successfully removed Oracle Database as managed targets from Oracle EM.
-Removing a database from Oracle EM does not remove the listener from managed targets automatically.
+You have successfully removed Oracle Database as managed targets from EM.
+Removing a database from EM does not remove the listener from managed targets automatically.

 ## Task 5: Remove Listener from managed targets

 You to remove listeners one at a time.
 You cannot remove multiple listeners together in a single step.
-In this task, you will remove the target listener, *LISTENER1*, from Oracle EM.
+In this task, you will remove the target listener, *LISTENER1*, from EM.

-> **Note:** Removing a target listener from Oracle EM does not delete the listener from the host system.
+> **Note:** Removing a target listener from EM does not delete the listener from the host system.

 1. From the **Targets** menu, select **All Targets** to open the All Targets page.